 Create wizard spellbooks by selecting level, schools of magic, and probability settings.

 One of my players was playing a wizard and was always asking about any spellbooks that they find when looting.
-They only started finding spellbooks once I made this generator.
-These are meant to be used as lootable items for wizards to find so they can learn even more spells!

 Generate balanced encounters based on party composition, biome, and travel conditions.